HelenHelene/eportfolio/SSD/SSD_Unit04_Seminar.md

 ### What is the (theoretical) maximum number of disks that your program can move without generating an error?

-In the Python Official Documentation - sys Module (Python, N.D.), the getrecursionlimit() function is described as follows:
+In the Python Official Documentation - sys Module (Python, N.D.a), the getrecursionlimit() function is described as follows:

 ' **sys.getrecursionlimit()** <br>
 Return the current value of the recursion limit, the maximum depth of the Python interpreter stack.
 This limit prevents infinite recursion from causing an overflow of the C stack and crashing Python.
 It can be set by _setrecursionlimit()_. '